✍ BlogLessons from AI for giving feedback

 1. Clarify the Goal

 Power users know that telling an AI to "write a report" is useless.
-You tell it: "You are a skeptical CFO reviewing a high-risk project."
+It's better to tell it: "You are a skeptical CFO reviewing a high-risk project."
 This sets the tone, the lens, and the priorities immediately.
+Taking a context engineering approach, you'd give AI enough information about the situation, the problem, competing priorities to balance and the role you want it to play.

 - The AI Lesson: Without a clear goal or role, the AI defaults to a generic, often unhelpful persona and goal.
 Power AI users are applying "Ask Me First": Tell the AI tool to "ask clarifying questions" before it starts acting.